abhi-glitchhg/abhi-glitchhg.github.io/_pages/about.md

 ### Recent News
+* April 2024.
+I have joined [minus zero](https://www.minuszero.ai/) as SDE + MLE.
+I will be working on building tools for Autonomous driving suits and 3d vision.
+Very much excited to learn new things and explore the field of autonomous driving. 🚗 goes brrrrrrrrrrrrrr
 * May 2023.
 My GSoC(Google summer of Code) proposal accepted @[INCF](https://www.incf.org/).
 I will be working on [The Virtual Brain Project](https://www.thevirtualbrain.org/tvb/). 😁
 * Jan 2023.
 Recieved Full time offer from [AIRA Matrix](https://airamatrix.com/) through campus placements.
 Will be joining the team as Trainee Engineer! 😀
 * Jan 2023.
 Happy New Year!
 Finished internship at SRIB, I've started exploring Rust and learning Ukelele.